vedaprotoshredhq/A-HEXAPOD-SPIDER-ROBOT-2.O/README.md

 ## Thank you's

-- Protoshred HQ team for design and assembly.
+- ProtoshredHQ team for design and assembly.
 - FreeCAD community for excellent CAD tools.
 - 3D printing community for printing tips and optimization.